 Gavi Gangadhareshwara Temple originally was a small temple cut out of monolithic rock around the 9th century.
 It is devoted to Lord Shiva and has typical attributes of Shaivite temples – including the Nandi ox in the front of the temple and the main shrine – Sivalinga – inside the temple.

 More unique are some other sculptures.
 The depiction of Agni – god of fire – is one of the few in Southern India.

 By far the most interesting feature of this temple though are two enormous rock-cut discs placed on the top of columns in the front yard of the temple.
 One disc is called Surya Pana (Sun disc) and the other – Chandra Pana (Moon disc), both have identical size with the diameter of some 2 m.
 Each of them rests on two smaller sculptures of Nandi bulls.
 Both discs have been produced in very high quality.

 Discs are located parallel to each other.
-On both sides of the discs, there are drawn orthogonal lines resembling crosshairs in the eye of telescope or marks of target.
+On both sides of the discs, there are drawn orthogonal lines resembling crosshairs in the eye of the telescope or marks of the target.

-There is not known any other temple in India with such discs.
+There is not known no other temple in India with such discs.
 It is puzzling also that discs have crosshairs on each side.
-Discs are not aligned to cardinal positions of courtyard either – their location seems to be occasional.
+Discs are not aligned to cardinal positions of the courtyard either – their location seems to be occasional.
 The initial purpose of these discs is not remembered by the locals.

 Sunshine for the festival

 Nowadays the temple is well known due to another unique peculiarity – every year in the afternoon of January 14 for some 20 minutes (from 4:55 to around 5:15 PM) the Sun shines on Shivalinga.

 This coincides with important local festival – Makar Sakranti – attracting thousands of people to Bangalore.
 This festivity marks the entry of the Sun into Capricorn – Makara – and is celebrated as harvest festivity.

-Sunlight comes from the southwestern part of the temple, passes through an arch and two windows placed perpendicular to each other.
-Then the rays pass between the horns of the sculpture of Nandi bull and then illuminate the shrine.
+Sunlight comes from the southwestern part of the temple, passes through an arch, and two windows that are placed perpendicular to each other.
+Then the rays pass between the horns of the sculpture of the Nandi bull and then illuminate the shrine.